zzalbert-hong/zzalbert-hong.github.io/README.md

    │      ├─── ...                   # Maybe I will add more stuff later
    │      └─── fancy-features.html
    │
-   └─── 404.html   # The page clients see when there is a 404 error
+   └─── 404.html   # The page that is shown when there is a 404 error
 ```